 Kitchen Painting

-Chad Caglak 9 min read Updated Mar 24, 2026
+Home Painters Pro 9 min read Updated Jun 16, 2026

-Quick Answer: Kitchen Painting Costs in Toronto
+Quick Answer: Kitchen Wall Painting Costs in Toronto

 Get your free kitchen painting quote

-Kitchen wall painting means your walls, ceiling, and trim.
+When we paint your kitchen, we are talking about your walls, ceiling, and trim.
 It is similar to any interior painting project, except your kitchen demands more prep because of grease, moisture, and heat.
 This is the $400 to $750 job.

 Kitchen Wall Painting Pricing